FSharayri/Snake-Game/README.md

 - implementing how-to-play
 - implementing pause logic with button and keystroke
 - adding animation to Apple appearing on board
-- change the font to fit with theme
+- change the font to fit with the theme

 # Attributions